th-we/deskflow-wiki/Compiling-Synergy-Core.md

 git clone --recurse-submodules https://github.com/symless/synergy-core.git
 ```

+### Compiling
+These instruction cover building the source from the command line.
+You will need to adapt these instructions to work with IDE's of your choice.

 * [[Compile instructions for Linux]]
 * [[Compile instructions for Windows]]
 * [[Compile Instructions for Mac]]